 We will not share your personal data with anyone else outside of Invivo, or its partners without your consent.

 Consent is required for Invivo to process special category data such as health and genetic data, but it must be explicitly given.
-Where you are asked for your special category data, we will always tell you why, how the information will be used and obtain your explicit consent either directly or via your clinician.
+Where you are asked for your special category data, we will always tell you why, how the information will be used and obtain your explicit consent either directly or via your healthcare providers.

 In some circumstances you have the right to withdraw consent at any time by advising us or by completing our Data Subject Consent Withdrawal Form.